Kuiil7/Progressive-Budget/README.md

 ## FUNCTIONALNITY

      1. Offline: Enter deposits and expenses offline.
-     2. Online: Offline entries added to tracker
+     2. Online: Offline entries added to tracker.

 As a result, the user is allowed a convenient and accessible method of offline access and functionality to their budget application.